 API Gateway provides a single and unified API entry point across one or more internal APIs.
 It mediates, routes, and invokes a respective endpoint after request verification, content filtering, authentication, and authorization.
-It is an essential element of cloud-native architecture.
+It is an essential element of cloud-native architectures.
 The API gateway hides the diversity of protocols from multiple background microservices.
 It provides a common API for each client and microservice.
 An API gateway is responsible for request routing, composition, and protocol translation.
 It also has other functionalities, such as authentication, monitoring, load balancing, caching, request shaping and management, and static response handling.

 An API gateway can route requests either by proxying/routing requests to the appropriate microservice or by scattering them to multiple microservices.